ythalorossy/udacity-dev-azure-nanodegre/project-03/solution/README.md

 ## Monthly Cost Analysis

-Complete a month cost analysis of each Azure resource to give an total costs using the table below:
+Complete a month cost analysis of each Azure resource to give a total costs using the table below:

 | Azure Resource              | Service Tier             | Monthly Cost |
 | --------------------------- | ------------------------ | ------------ |